pleustonpress/blog.pleuston.org/README.md

 ### 3.4 Interface

-The site will proivide a uniform meta information interface for applications.
+The site will be publish its content through github.

 ## 4.Contributing